sgerogia/sgerogia.github.io/_posts/2022-12-13-Stablecoin-Openbanking.md

 ```

 It will be an excellent exercise for the reader to continue implementing the remaining missing tasks: `6-get-auth-granted`,
 `7-payment-complete`.
-Then verify the increase in total supply (i.e. tokens being minted) with `npx hardhat total-supply`
+Upon succesfully completing a mint request cycle, the total supply will increase (i.e. tokens being
+minted).
+This will be verified with `npx hardhat total-supply`.

 ## Brief pause - Sandbox bank accounts

 ![Brief pause](../assets/images/ethereum-stablecoin/claudio-schwarz-YxywelymVuE-unsplash.jpg)
 > Photo by Claudio Schwarz on Unsplash

-Since our solution is based on OpenBanking, we need to use a testing platform.
+Since our solution is based on OpenBanking, we need to use a test banking platform.
 We will go for the [Natwest sandbox][39].
 It gives us a realistic client e-banking view, to better visualise the money flows.
 > A detailed overview of the sandbox and its basic concepts can be found in my [hands-on OpenBanking blog post][8].
 If you
 > are not familiar, it would be very helpful to take some time to read the basic concepts.

-To keep things simple, we will use basic security (username & password) in our application.
+To keep things simple, we will use basic security (username & password) in our configured sandbox application.
 ![Create sandbox app](../assets/images/ethereum-stablecoin/create-sandbox-app.png)

-Scroll down to find the `Payment Initiation 3.1.7` API and configure it to have *<reduced> security* and *programmatic
+Scroll down to find the `Payment Initiation 3.1.7` API and configure it to have *reduced security* and *programmatic
 approval*.
 Both of these will make testing easier (but, obviously, are not available in a production environment).
 ![Reduced security](../assets/images/ethereum-stablecoin/reduced-security.png)

-You can use the sandbox's auto-provisioned data, or you can wipe them out and upload the [test data file][40]
+You can use the sandbox's auto-provisioned data, or you can wipe it out and upload the [test data file][40]
 accompanying this article.
 The test data contains only 2 users with accounts: *John Doe* (payer) and *Provable GBP
 Limited* (TPP receiver).